ast-ral/libkrypton/README.md

 # libkrypton

-libkrypton is my toy cryptography library.
+libkrypton is a toy cryptography library.

 ## Security